front-commerce/developers.front-commerce.com/source/docs/reference/use-selected-product-with-configurable-options.md

 description: In the 2.10.0 release we refactored product configurable options and homogenized their use by creating useSelectedProductWithConfigurableOptions.
 This reference documentation explains how to use it.
 ---

 When working with product options, we recommend to use `useSelectedProductWithConfigurableOptions`.
-It accepts multiple formats for initial selected options and returns -among other things- an options update function that automatically handles relevant images selection and auto disabling.
-We believe this hook will be helpful when dealing with configurable product options so here is a small rundown on of it:
+It accepts multiple formats for initially selected options and returns -among other things- an options update function that automatically handles relevant image selection and auto disabling.
+We believe this hook will be helpful when dealing with configurable product options so here is a small rundown on it:

 ### Inputs